-A very simple illustration of this is described in Philip Zimbardo’s book about his infamous prisoner experiments8.
+A very simple illustration of this is described in Philip Zimbardo’s book about his infamous prisoner experiments12.
 He described an experiment (not his experiment) that used a withdrawal design.
 A researcher wanted to show how anonymity increases the tendency to engage in violent and aggressive actions.

 He set up an experiment with school children at a Halloween party and found a simple and clever way to measure their aggressive and competitive behavior.
 This was assessed at the start of the party, before anyone had donned their costumes.
 Then the children were asked to put on their costumes.
-The masks gave the a fair degree of anonymity.
+The masks gave a fair degree of anonymity.
 Aggression was measured again and it rose.

 But maybe the kids just got rowdier as time wore on.
 The researchers had an answer to this objection.
 They evaluated aggression a third time, after asking the children to remove their costumes.
 When average aggression levels returned to the level seen at first time point, they could rule out some other temporal trend, such as a change induced by the increasing amount of sugar and candy consumed during the party.